LiinxTV/fail2ban-monitoring/README.md

 NOTE: if you want to import your actual fail2ban list to the database, just run `f2bm import`

+If you want to see if f2bm is correctly installed, just run:

+    f2bm debug

 **Grafana part 1 - data source:**

 First, add a data source: